USEPA/workshops/lessons/02_r_basics.md

 ## Exercise 2.1

-We should still have our `yale_markdown.Rmd` file open.
+We should still have our `region2_nla_analysis.Rmd` file open.
 We will be working with this as we go through the rest of the excercises.

 Take a look at this file and with the person sitting next to you find the following:

-1. Find the `options()` function.
+1. Find the `read_csv()` function.
 What lines is it on?
 What is the argument?
 2. Now find the lines on which you think we install packages and load libraries.
-It is a bit fancier that a straight up `install.packages()` and `library()`.
-Discuss what you think we are doing with these lines.
+There is the fancy way and the straight up way with `install.packages()` and `library()`.
+Discuss both of these.
+Look at lines 28-33.
+What you think we are doing with these lines?
-3. What does line 16 accomplish?
+3. What do lines 40-44 accomplish?
-4. Now install the package `lubridate` and add a line after the `lapply()` line the loads lubridate.
+4. Add some code after line 44 to install the package `lubridate` and add a line after that to load `lubridate`.
 5. Bring up the package level help for the `lubridate` package.
 What does this package do?